MrLightful/powersync-tauri/README.md

 #### Define your PowerSync schema

 Define your PowerSync schema in the [`src/components/providers/AppSchema.ts`](src/components/providers/AppSchema.ts) file.
-The default schema there is an arbitrary Project schema.
+The default schema there is an arbitrary Project schema for `projects` table.
 You can replace it with your own.

 For more information, see [PowerSync documentation](https://docs.powersync.com/client-sdk-references/js-web#id-1.-define-the-schema).

-#### Define a database table to sync

-Define a database table name to sync in the [`src/components/molecules/PowerSyncContent.tsx`](src/components/molecules/PowerSyncContent.tsx) file.
-The default table name there is `projects`.
-You can replace it with your own.
-Or redefine the entire SQL query to your needs.